assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft.md

     **** M3 ****

     This message is encrypted.
-The message is sent within the body of EncryptedMessage (EncryptedMessage/Body).
+It is sent within the body of EncryptedMessage (EncryptedMessage/Body).

     1   Header.
         Message type and flags.